StoiridhProject/Stoiridh-Qbs-Tools/doc/source/qbs/items/qt/widgetsapplication.rst

 Dependencies
 ^^^^^^^^^^^^

-The *WidgetsApplication* item has an dependency to the following modules:
+The *WidgetsApplication* item depends from the following modules:

 * cpp [#]_
 * Qt [#]_